Study Abroad for CLAS Students

 - Students must confirm their overseas schedule with their OEA advisor and department chair upon enrollment overseas.

 - Once in country, students may seek additional course approvals in consultation with OEA and their academic advisors.
+New approvals take time, please plan accordingly.

 - Students must obtain the equivalent of a ‘C’ or better in their overseas courses in order for the credit to transfer back to Villanova.
 Transfer credit will not affect GPA.